 Does the DalCard Office handle meal plans?

-I answer this question at least five times a day, and while I love seeing people come in the office, it’s an unnecessary step to see us.
 You access your meal plan with your DalCard, but the DalCard office has nothing to do with your meal plan itself.

 What happens if I lose my card?

 It happens to the best of us.
 You most likely will lose your DalCard at least once, but there’s no need to worry!
-You can call the office directly or go online and make your card “inactive” so if someone were to find it and try to use it, they won’t have much luck.
+You can email the office directly or go online and make your card “inactive” so if someone were to find it and try to use it, they won’t have much luck.

 So, if you’ve lost a card, check your email, Dal Security, or the office directly.
 There’s a $15 replacement fee for the card itself and $15 for the bus pass (or $30 for both).
 But you can get a free replacement due to natural wear and tear, sudden demagnetization, or if you change your status from “Student” to “Graduate Student” or “Courtesy Access” to “Staff/Faculty.”